Boyəhməd: Boyahmedli II

 Boyahmedli II – the medieval settlement in the south-west of the Boyahmedli village of Julfa region, on the right bank of Daryachay River.
 It is surrounded by the mountain range in the north and east, and in the north-west and south-west by deep valleys.
 Was registered in 1991.
 Its area is 1300 m2.
 The south-west side of the monument is covered with remains of the construction (buildings built with stone).
 In the place of some of the buildings are preserved the pits in the square-shaped.
 Here were found the broken parts of the millstone made from the white stone, in the middle is the hole with a diameter of 10 sm and products of clay in pink and gray colored.
 Muslim Cemetery is located in the northern part of the village.
 A bit in distance from cemetery, during road construction, the settlement has been cut, the cultural layer (thickness in 0,5-1,5 m) was destroyed.
 Layer has been in the dark color and consists from remains of the building, animal bones and fragments of the potteries (jug in the pink and gray colored, bowl, containers in lamp-type).
 In the Middle Ages, the settlement has expanded towards to the north-east and covered the territory of present-day village of Boyahmed.
 It is assumed that the monument belongs to the 3 - 9 centuries.

 Boyahmedli III

 Boyahmedli III – the medieval settlement in the north-east of the Boyahmedli village of Julfa region, on the slope of high hill.
 Necropolis is limited by the high mountains in the north-east, and in the south by the land road.
 Its area is 1600 m2.
 Was registered in 1991.
 Some of the graves are destroyed as a result of soil erosion, the head stones of the majority of the graves have fallen, and chest stones have rotted.
 The graves are in direction of the Qibla (sacred direction).
 Tombstones made in rough form, mainly, have been flat, is in the rectangular shape.
-On the some of the chest stones of the graves was found the lines which is split in the endpoints.
+On some of the chest stones of the graves was found the lines which is split in the endpoints.
 It is assumed that the necropolis belongs approximately to the 14-17 centuries.